+For a made-to-measure suit, tailors will use classic patterns, known as blocks, and alter them to fit your measurements.
+When it comes to a bespoke item, these blocks will be created specifically for you.
 This means that the most important factors such as the shoulder, neck and chest should contour to your body.
 You can see our video series from a Savile Row tailor here: Tailoring Series

 Made-to-measure is a clear step up from off-the-peg, but as with full and half canvas the time it takes to create a bespoke suit is where the extra cost comes in.
 A made-to-measure suit can be a very good stepping stone to bespoke.
 With a good tailor, it should still fit you well.

 With bespoke the possibilities really are endless.
 If you decide to seek out a well-known tailor such as those on Savile Row in London, you will benefit from quite literally decades of experience in individual pattern cutters and tailors.

 Many of the tailors on Savile Row have a specific style that they are well known for, such as more or less structured, however a bespoke suit is exactly that, created for your needs.
 What you really pay for on Savile Row is the guidance one receives not just in terms of fit and fabric, but also style, trends, maintenance and capturing your personality.